async-graphql/async-graphql/README.md

 If you are just getting started, we recommend checking out our examples at: https://github.com/async-graphql/examples

-To see how you would create a Relay-compliant server using async-graphql, warp, diesel & postgesql, you can also check out a real-world example at: https://github.com/phated/twentyfive-stars
+To see how you would create a Relay-compliant server using async-graphql, warp, diesel & postgresql, you can also check out a real-world example at: https://github.com/phated/twentyfive-stars

 ## Benchmark